The 27 Best Summer Reads 2024

 Pachinko is a hard novel to forget and its sweeping story is an incredible page-turner.

-Dolly Alderton could rewrite the phone book and I would purchase it from my local bookstore.
 Everything I Know About Love is Dolly’s first book after being a serial columnist for The Sunday Times and is a stunningly beautiful book on friendship and love.

 Her memoir on relationships failed and successful as well as navigating the transition from young adult to adult is the book that all Millennials need to read.
 Dolly’s life is achingly familiar and each piece of writing that she produces, either for her column or for her books is a small stroke of genius.

-14. The Flatshare by Beth O’Leary
+17. The Flatshare by Beth O’Leary

 I hesitated to pick up The Flatshare by Beth O’Leary dismissing it as fluff.
 The Flatshare is a very sweet book that follows the lives of Tiffy, a woman who has just had a truly awful break-up and needs a place to share asap.